 Region: East Sussex

 Situated on a slope leading down to the Tillingham River and ran by Ben Walgate, Tillingham is producing some really exciting natural wines.
-Organic and biodynamic practices are used in the vineyard with poly-culture farming taking place as well.
 Chalk and clay soils in vineyards that are some of the sunniest in the UK.
+Grapes for this blend was taken from Crouch Valley Essex.
+Conventional but low input viticulture.